perseo1326/Skins-API-Backend/README.md

 ### The Skin-User Model

 The model used for save the bought skins by a certain user is based on a MySQL database schema.
-Basically is use only one table to store the data needed.
+Basically it use only one table to store the data needed.
 The structure of this table is compound for the follow columns:
 - **skins_users_id**: Primary key of type biginteger.
 - **skins_users_user_id**: contains the id of each user sent by the external application.
 - **skins_users_skin_id**: This column keeps the skin id, in order to match with the previous column a skin bought for a specific user.